valkey-io/valkey-rfc/Bloom.md

     valkey-cli psubscribe '__key*__:*'
 ```

+### Non Scalable filters

+When non-scaling filters reach their capacity, if a user tries to add items to the bloom object, an error is returned.
+This
+default behavior is based on ReBloom.
+This helps keep the false positve error rate of the Bloom object to be what the user
+requested when creating the bloom object.

+A configuration can be used to provide an alternative behavior of allowing bloom objects to be saturated by allowing add
+operations (BF.ADD/BF.MADD/BF.INSERT) to continue without being rejected even when a filter is at full capacity.
+This will
+increase the false positve error rate, but a user can opt into this behavior to allow add operations to "succeed".

-### Scalable filters / Non Scaling filters
+### Scalable filters

 Bloom Filters can either be configured as scalable (default) or non-scalable through specification with the BF.RESERVE or BF.INSERT command.

-When non-scaling filters reach their capacity, if a user tries to add items to the bloom object, an error is returned.

 When scaling filters reach their capacity, if a user adds an item to the bloom object, a new bloom filter is created and
 added to the list of bloom filters within the same bloom object.
 This new bloom filter will have a larger capacity